St. John's Events

 Our upcoming events - Some may have space limitations - Please be sure to register in advance - Check out Signal Hill Campus parking info if the event is to be held there.

-6. "Understanding and Optimizing Sleep at all Life Stages" with Dr. Sheila Garland, Clinical Psychologist and Associate Professor of Psychology and Oncology at Memorial.
-Event is in-person and on Zoom, 2:00-3:30, Tuesday, April 16.
-In-person is at Signal Hill Campus, room B1013.
-Dr. Garland conducts psycho-oncology and behavioral sleep medicine research.
-Register with us by Friday, April 12, indicating whether you are attending in-person or via Zoom.
+Register with us by Friday, February 14, indicating whether you are attending in-person or via Zoom.
 Include your licence plate number if bringing your car, so we can pay your parking.
 Read our parking information here, and note that carpooling or drop-off is highly recommended.

-8 "Battle Harbour, Labrador" with Linda and Phil Kirby, MUNPA members.
-This Travel Talk will take you to the east coast of Labrador, and a place described as a living museum to the traditional Newfoundland and Labrador outport.
-Event is Tuesday, May 14, 2:00-3:30, in person at Signal Hill Campus room B1013, and on Zoom.
-Register with us by Friday, May 10, indicating whether you are attending in-person or via Zoom.
+6NL Seniors’ Advocate Susan Walsh will speak on the advocate’s role.
+This event is 2:30-4:00, Thursday, April 24th, in person at Signal Hill Campus room B1013, and on Zoom.
+Topics will include the role of the Seniors' Advocate, what that office has heard from seniors, recent reports including the Seniors' Report 2024, and work/initiatives of the office to address seniors’ concerns.
+Register with us by Monday, April 21st, indicating whether you are attending in-person or via Zoom.
 Include your licence plate number if bringing your car, so we can pay your parking.
 Read our parking information here, and note that carpooling or drop-off is highly recommended.

 We do anticipate continuing events on Zoom, either fully or hybrid, when Zoom is a suitable format for the offering.
 Occasionally WebEx may be substituted for Zoom.